 Mcleodganj to Triund – Day 3

 Today you will embark upon one of the most known trekking destinations of India, the Triund Top.
 This trail attracts more than half of the tourist population coming towards Dharamshala and Mcleodganj.
 The reason why it is so well known is because of its difficulty level and stunning location.
 Anyone can do this trek, even an absolute beginner with plenty of breaks in between.
 This was in many ways my first trek even and I did it wearing floater sandals.

 For trekking to Triund, first either board a rickshaw or taxi from Mcleodganj till Gallu Devi Temple.
-This is the starting point of the trek were the road ends and the dirt trail starts.
+This is the starting point of the trek where the road ends and the dirt trail starts.
 The entire length of the trail is about 7 kilometers; of which, the first 5 is a gradual ascent.
-For the final 2 kilometers, however, it climbs rapidly and may seem a little difficult to some people.
+For the final 2 kilometers, however, it climbs rapidly and may seem a little difficult for some people.

-Depending on how fit you were, your walking pace and breaks, the average time taken to complete the trek is about 3 to 4 hours.
+Depending on how physically fit you were, your walking pace, and breaks, the average time taken to complete the trek is about 3 to 4 hours.
 But since you have plenty of time, I wouldn’t recommend rushing at all.
 Take as many breaks as required and reach Triund Top.
 You will be camping at top of Triund under countless stars and stunning views all around you.
 There are numerous campsites here.
 Find one as per your liking, negotiate a deal and make arrangements for your night stay.